turbot/steampipe-plugin-alicloud/docs/tables/alicloud_vpc_network_acl.md

+---
+title: "Steampipe Table: alicloud_vpc_network_acl - Query Alibaba Cloud Network ACLs using SQL"
+description: "Allows users to query Alibaba Cloud Network Access Control Lists (ACLs), including ACL ID, name, VPC association, ingress and egress rules, and creation time."
+folder: "VPC"
+---

-# Table: alicloud_vpc_network_acl
+# Table: alicloud_vpc_network_acl - Query Alibaba Cloud Network ACLs using SQL

-A Network Access Control List (ACL) is an optional layer of security for traffic control in your VPC.
-You can associate a network ACL with a VSwitch to regulate access for one or more subnets.
-Similar to the rules of security groups, a user can configure custom rules for network ACLs.

-Network ACLs are stateless.
-After you configure the inbound rules, you need to configure the corresponding outbound rules for certain requests to have a response.
+Alibaba Cloud Network Access Control Lists (ACLs) provide stateless, subnet-level traffic filtering to enhance security within Virtual Private Clouds (VPCs).
+Network ACLs support both inbound and outbound rules and can be associated with one or more subnets.

+## Table Usage Guide

+The `alicloud_vpc_network_acl` table allows cloud security engineers and network administrators to query detailed information about Network ACLs in Alibaba Cloud.
+Use this table to retrieve data such as the ACL ID, name, associated VPC ID, creation time, and configured ingress and egress rules.
+This information is essential for auditing traffic control configurations, enforcing security boundaries, and ensuring compliance with organizational network policies.

 ## Examples